PLarboulette/pulsar-functions-java/README.md

 You can find the different Pulsar functions in the `src/main/java` folder.

 - The  `HelloWorldFunction` is an amazing function which say "Goodbye X" when we produce a "Hello X".
+- The `AsyncFunction` is a little function which call an external API to get random data.
+Here, I just want to test the possibility to get data of a service and to create an enriched topic.

 ## How tou launch the function CountHelloFunction

+WARNING : Go to pom.xml file and change the line to :` <mainClass>plarboulette.HelloWorldFunction</mainClass>`

 - First we have to generate the JAR
 - After that, we send the JAR to the Pulsar Admin functions tool.
 You can find these two first steps in the script `launch.sh` located in the `scripts` folder.